 (budget option) Various stands and small restaurants on rue Cler: crêpes, Chinese, Japanese 10 €.

-(budget option) Shop for bread, cheese, fruits and wine at local stores in the rue Cler market.
+S-T (budget option) Shop for bread, cheese, fruits and wine at local stores in the rue Cler market.
+Many stores closed Sunday after 13:30 and Monday.

 Rue Saint-Dominique, between Av.
 Bosquet and Av. de la Bourdonnais (15 to 20 minutes walk)

-Many excellent restaurants some of which are listed in the Michelin guide as well as the Gault&Millau and are suitable for a special meal.
+This area hosts many excellent restaurants, some of which are listed in the Michelin guide as well as the Gault&Millau guide, and are suitable for a special meal.
 A partial list includes Café Constant, Les Cocottes, Les Fables de la Fontaine, which are all in the family of restaurants of Christian Constant.
 Reservations are strongly recommended except at Café Constant which does not take reservations.

 Rue de Babylone and nearby (15 to 20 minutes walk)

-Cafe Coutume, 47 rue de Babylone Excellent coffee, but computers and tablets are not allowed.
+SMT Cafe Coutume, 47 rue de Babylone Excellent coffee, but computers and tablets are not allowed.
 Light lunch 13-17 €.
-Open every day

 Around the Institut Henri Poincaré (workshops venue)